Lucy Rickman

 Lucy Karim (previously Rickman) is a fictional character on the New Zealand soap opera Shortland Street portrayed by Grace Palmer.
 She made her first screen appearance on the episode broadcast on 25 August 2014.
 She was introduced as a mysterious person with an obsession to the hospital CEO Rachel McKenna (Angela Bloomfield).
 It was later revealed that her father had an affair with Rachel ultimately destroying her family.
 Her storylines have focused mainly on her short-lived relationships, marriage with Ali Karim (Tane Williams-Accra), and her unsteady relationship with her father Glenn Rickman (Will Wallace).

 Casting

-Grace Palmer, stepdaughter entertainer Jason Gunn, was cast as new nurse Lucy Rickman.
+Grace Palmer, stepdaughter of entertainer Jason Gunn, was cast as new nurse Lucy Rickman.
 Palmer was living in Sydney when asked to audition for Shortland Street in June 2014.
 She was later told she had gotten the part by her New Zealand manager.
 Palmer had previously been taking acting classes in Sydney beforehand and has appeared as a guest in Home and Away.
 Palmer had previously worked as a waitress in Kings Cross six-weeks before she was cast.
 Palmer made her first appearance as Lucy on 25 August 2014.